jdtheiss/pebl/README.txt

   Note: default cmd is 'load_sawafile', and the sawa file to be loaded should be a .mat file with the following varaibles (created during call to save_presets):
-  - structure - the auto_gui structure that will be used
+  - structure - the make_gui structure that will be used
   - fp - funpass structure with "sawafile", "funcs", and "options" sawafile is the fullpath to this .mat file, funcs is a cellstr of functions to run, and options is a cell array of options to use with